gvwilson/thirdbit/fiction/madica/index.md

 just---" *I just thought the little dinosaur might still be in it,* she finished in her head, but of course it wasn't.

-"Braaaains..."
-A pair of robot hands brushed against the hem of her jacket.
+"Braaaains…" A pair of robot hands brushed against the hem of her jacket.
 She yelped and jumped up onto the chair.

 "No!
 Follow me!" the cat ordered.
 It had jumped onto the nearest